Kitura/kitura.dev/en/resources/tutorials/swiftmetrics.md

 let smd = try SwiftMetricsDash(swiftMetricsInstance : sm)
 ```

-and amend Package.swift to include the SwiftMetrics dependency with the major and minor [release version](https://github.com/RuntimeTools/SwiftMetrics/releases) that is compatible with your version of Swift.
+and amend Package.swift to include the SwiftMetrics dependency with the major and minor [release version](https://github.com/RuntimeTools/SwiftMetrics/releases) that is compatible with your **Swift version**.

 ```swift